-I have always wanted to express myself through the mediums of line drawing and paint from a very early age.
-Listed below are the main subject areas I specialise in.
-The main palette of colours I use for all mediums (Winsor & Newton ‘Professional’ quality pigments) include: Ultramarine Blue, Winsor Blue (red shade), Cadmium Lemon, Yellow Ochre, Alizarin Crimson and Burnt Sienna (I do not add any black or white paint as I mainly use a pure watercolour technique).
-I do use white paint to lighten opaque oil colours – often painting a layer of white under a blue sky – allowing spaces for clouds as per watercolours).
+The main palette of colours I use presently (Winsor & Newton ‘Professional’ quality pigments) include: Ultramarine Blue, Winsor Blue (red shade), Cadmium Lemon, Yellow Ochre, Alizarin Crimson and Burnt Sienna (I do not add any black or white paint when using a pure watercolour technique).
+I use white paint to tint opaque oil colours – often painting a layer of white first for skies followed by pale blue, wet into wet (allowing white spaces for clouds as per watercolours).

 I also produce studio based paintings which depict reflected images on glass surfaces – often a multiplicity of perspectives – aiming to challenge my own observational painting abilities and those of the picture viewer looking at what is confusing but also intriguing imagery.
 I use my own photographs as reference material – aiming to add an extra dimension to the image by transcribing them into paintings.
 This is a way of moving towards producing work of a more abstract nature where I could experiment with technique and materials to create much more personalised artworks – relying less on purely figurative imagery.
 In 2005, my watercolour painting of the German Pavilion, Barcelona, won 1st prize at the Royal Birmingham Society of Artists ‘Open all Media’ spring exhibition.